Two years ago I found a vintage Hazel Atlas Tom And Jerry set at a local antique mall for a really good price. Of course, I snatched it up.

 Tom And Jerry Drink vs Eggnog

 They are somewhat similar, but a Tom And Jerry is served warm and Eggnog is served cold.
-The consistency of the drinks varies also with Eggnog being a thicker heavier drink than the lighter Tom And Jerry.
+The consistency of the drinks varies also with Eggnog being a thicker heavier drink.

 And lastly, Eggnog is all mixed up and ladled out of a big self-service bowl (or God forbid, a milk carton) whereas Tom And Jerry batter is premade, but the drinks are mixed one by one as they are needed.